labsyspharm/naivestates/README.md

 * `mu_init` - the initial placement of means for the Gaussian mixture, which can be used to guide the underlying EM algorithm.
 The values are specified relative to the inter-quantile range and default to 0.2 and 0.8.
 * `seed` - random seed that allows for full reproducibility of the output

 We can inspect the resulting models by hand.
-For example, here's the first model on the list, which is associated with beta-catenin:
+For example, here's the first model in the list, which is associated with beta-catenin:

 ``` r
 Fits$GMM[[1]]